Pick from More Artists

 Galindo

 What counts as diversity?
-Melissa Cody claims Barbie and Natalie Ball blackness for Native Americans, while Pacita Abad invokes six continents and Regina José Galindo stands up to the bulldozers.
+Melissa Cody claims Barbie and Natalie Ball blackness for Native Americans, while Beau Dick has his masks, Pacita Abad invokes six continents, and Regina José Galindo stands up to the bulldozers.

 What does shopping have in common with loss of a home?
 Kaari Upson turns the video camera on Costco, Janet Biggs on Africa, Omar Fast on Chinatown and Germany, and Regina José Galindo on Central America.